honeynet/ovizart-ng/README.md

 ----------
 In order to install Cuckoo, some preparations are needed according to Cuckoo Sandbox Documents.

-First, Installing Python libraries, you may find details at http://docs.cuckoosandbox.org/en/latest/installation/host/requirements.html as well as http://docs.cuckoosandbox.org/en/latest/installation/host/installation.html.
+1. Install Python libraries, you may find details at http://docs.cuckoosandbox.org/en/latest/installation/host/requirements.html as well as http://docs.cuckoosandbox.org/en/latest/installation/host/installation.html.

-Second, we may configure the Cuckoo Sandbox by specifing [machine_manager] which is vitualbox in this case, IP & port, and datebase.
+2. we may configure the Cuckoo Sandbox by specifing [machine_manager] which is vitualbox in this case, IP & port, and datebase.
 Then <machinemanager>.conf is also important.
 You may see details here http://docs.cuckoosandbox.org/en/latest/installation/host/configuration.html.

 In addition, you can also fill your Virustotal API key in processing.conf, if needed.

-<<<<<<< HEAD
 Configure Guest Machine
 ---------